Why does SnapComplete value credits at 2/3 of a token?

 Variants lower the effective cost

-Variant cards can be upgraded Common to Uncommon for just 25 credits = 1 CL.
-Players receive variants from the collection track (~1 per 120 CL), new card releases (~1/week), and activity rewards like LTGM and Conquest (~1/week).
+Variant cards upgrade Common to Uncommon for just 25 credits = 1 CL.
+Players pick up variants from the collection track (~1 per 120 CL), new card releases (~1/week), and activity rewards like LTGM and Conquest (~1/week).
+Browse everything you own or still need on the Variants page.

 The reinvestment loop

-Credits spent on upgrades produce CL, which returns more credits.
-This creates a geometric series:
+Credits spent on upgrades produce CL, which returns more credits, which buys more upgrades.
+That loop is a geometric series:

 Final derivation